Mnemotechnician/new-console/README.md

 * NC 1.8+ has syntax highlighting, indentation guides, indentation assistance and other code editor features, __not__ provided by any other console mod (as of today), let alone the vanilla console.
-* NC has a multi-line scrollable input field and a scrollable log, which also intercepts all logs and reads last_log.txt when the game launches, allowing you to know everything.
+* NC has a multi-line scrollable input field and a scrollable log, which also intercepts all logs and reads last_log.txt when the game launches, allowing you to know everything that gets logged.
-* NC has a script history, which enables you to view the scripts you've run or edited before, and a menu that enables you to permanently save your scripts and view/edit the saved ones, meaning it will never leave you worrying that you will lose "that one useful script".
+* NC has a script history, which enables you to view the scripts you've run or edited before, and a menu that enables you to permanently save your scripts and view/edit the saved ones, meaning that it will never leave you worrying that you will lose "that one useful script".
 * NC has many other features, most of which are listed below.

 ## Main features